 Be gentle.
 Be kind.
 Be caring.

 Because anyone who hears, “I want a divorce” will be very hurt, even if they sort of felt it might be coming.
 It makes you feel like the ground just crumbled beneath you.
-Even if you want the divorce, too, and even if you expected it.
+Even if the person wants the divorce, too, and even if he/she expected it.
 “I want a divorce” is like an unexpected punch in the gut.

 Every divorce started this way.
 Someone said, “I want a divorce.”